-Holiday flowering plants such as the traditional poinsettia, amaryllis, Christmas cactus and Norfolk pine (a live tropical Christmas-like tree), are excellent ways to brighten and liven the home and office.
-Poinsettias can be displayed on their own or in a group for a dramatic, festive effect.
-They also make great gifts at functions or in the office.
+Holiday flowering plants, such as the traditional poinsettias, amaryllis, Christmas cactus and Norfolk pine (a live tropical Christmas like tree) are excellent ways to brighten and liven the home and office.
+Poinsettias can be displayed on their own or in a group for a festive effect.
+They also make great gifts for the holiday season.

-As you walk through the front entrance the smell of fresh greens cloaks you.
-The tables are piled with cedar rope, pine, fir, cedar boughs and wreaths, as well as fresh stems and pine cones to accessorize your elegant entrance arrangement.
-If you are not the creative type or short on time with all your holiday shopping, we offer pre made arrangements too.
+As you walk through the front entrance the aromatic scent of fresh greens wraps you in a comforting embrace.
+The tables are piled with cedar and mixed rope, wreaths, white pine, silver fir and cedar boughs.
+Pine cones and fresh cut stems, such as curly willow, are available to accessorize your festive indoor and outdoor inspired arrangements.
+If you are not the creative type or if you are short on time with your busy holiday schedule, we also offer pre-made arrangements.

 You will need: